Public Record Request

 Response to Records Requests

-Within five business days of receiving a public record request the Port must respond by either, (1) providing the record: (2) acknowledging that the Port has received the request: or (3) denying the public record request.
+You will receive a response within five (5) business days of your request.
+The Port will respond by either, (1) providing the record: (2) acknowledging that the Port has received the request: or (3) denying the public record request.
 Additional time required to respond to a request may be based upon the need to clarify the intent of the request, to locate and assemble the information requested, to notify third persons or agencies affected by the request, or to determine whether any of the information requested is exempt and that a denial should be made as to all or part of the request.

 Some Records Exempt from Disclosure